ruby-formatter/rufo/README.md

 As time passes there might be more configurations available.
 Please open an issue if you need something else to be configurable.

+## How it works

+Rufo is a **real** formatter, not a simple find and replace one.
+It works by employing a Ruby parser and a Ruby lexer.
+The parser is used for the shape of the program.
+The program is traversed and the lexer is used to sync this structure to tokens.
+This is why comments can be handled well, because they are provided by the lexer (comments are not returned by a parser).

+To parse and lex, [Ripper](https://ruby-doc.org/stdlib-2.4.0/libdoc/ripper/rdoc/Ripper.html) is used.

+As a reference, this was implemented in a similar fashion to [Crystal](https://github.com/crystal-lang/crystal)'s formatter.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.